Eyescale/hwsd/README.md

 implementation is required for the dns_sd module and the daemon.
 On Mac OS X it is part of the operating system, on Linux AVAHI is tested ('sudo apt-get install libavahi-compat-libdnssd-dev' on Ubuntu).
-If no ZeroConf implementation is found, GPU-SD is only compiled with local discovery modules.
+If no ZeroConf implementation is found, HW-SD is only compiled with local discovery modules.

 ## Usage